Modeling & Rendering Apps for Architects on iPad

 What we are interested in here is primarily model making and model editing, plus those apps highly focused on model rendering.
 Of the modeling tools one app that stands out is Verto Studio 3D by Michael L. Farrell.
 The app has been featured on TV in an iPad TV commercial.
 It supports 4-split screen view, works with OBJ file format, imports, creates and exports and supports Dropbox.
 There is also a terrain generator with heights field. (see image 01).

 Here is one of the most complete listing of excellent modeling and rendering tools useful to architects on the iPad at the time of this writing.
+We have updated the reviews, ratings and pricing.
 Again, if we have somehow missed an app we would sure appreciate your email on the subject.
 It may also be listed in another category in our series.
 Without further ado:

 - Autodesk FormIt — this app from Autodesk lets you use real-world site information to help support early 3D design decisions.
 It supports easy, gesture interface conceptual modeling and syncs data with the cloud for further work in Revit.
-(3 reviews, 3 1/2 stars) TBD
+(26 reviews, 4 stars) Free

 - Mandelbulb Raytracer HD — this app is of very little use to us architects but yet we have listed it here because it represents a very interesting iPad technology demonstration.
 The quality of the raytracing–which runs off the GPU in the iPad–is quite impressive.
 What this apps does is produce fractals-based models and then render them with OpenGL ES 2.0 shaders.
 The ultimate purpose is to create compelling imagery for screen backgrounds.
 The developer has a few other similar apps all about real-time raytracing on iPhones and iPads.
-(3 reviews, not rated) 1.99.USD
+(4 reviews, 2 1/2 stars) 1.99.USD

 - Shade 3D Mobile — this app is dedicated to viewing Shade 3D based files on your iPad device.
 And using Shade Basic and Shade 3D mobile you can utilize OBJ, DXF and SketchUp files for iPad viewing as well.
-(6 reviews, not rated) Free
+(9 reviews, 3 stars) Free

 - ShaderLight Cloud Viewer — this app with in junction with the ShaderLight app and its cloud-rendering service.
 It lets you check the status of cloud renders, download and display final renders, view scenes and animations, bringing your ShaderLight renderings into the field. (zero reviews, not rated) Free

-- SightSpace 3D — this app is focused on exploring your SketchUp models or Google Earth models (.KMZ format) on your iPad complete with Augmented Reality (AR) capabilities.
+- SightSpace 3D — the full title of this app is SightSpace 3D: Augmented Reality Viewer for SketchUp & CAD.
+This app is focused on exploring your SketchUp models or Google Earth models (.KMZ format) on your iPad complete with Augmented Reality (AR) capabilities.
 With it you overlay models onto the real world.
-(22 reviews, not rated) 14.99.USD.
+(27 reviews, 3 stars) 39.99.USD.